+86 1510-529-7925 [email protected]

 DSC_0268-1024x768-1024x768 Concert Photography Lesson 3

-In the last two lessons, we looked at the gear that is used to shoot a concert and the basics of composition, but in today lesson, we look at the most important thing.
-The art of exposure and how to control it in a show.
-Shooting a concert or a live music show is all about controlling your exposure, using your eye.
-Your camera’s meter inside will have great difficulty getting a correct exposure because of the all bright spotlights in the background and the consistent flashing of the lights.
-If you shoot in any of the automatic modes, you will get a lot of overexposed or underexposed images, some of them will be over or under lite by as much as three full stops of light or more.
+In the last two lessons, we looked at the gear used to shoot a concert and the basics of composition.
+In today’s lesson, we will focus on the most important aspect: the art of exposure and how to control it during a show.
+Shooting a concert or a live music show is all about controlling your exposure using your eye.
+Your camera’s internal meter will have great difficulty getting a correct exposure because of the bright spotlights in the background and the consistent flashing of the lights.
+If you shoot in any of the automatic modes, you will get a lot of overexposed or underexposed images—some of them will be off by as much as three full stops of light or more.

 DSC_0268-1024x768-1024x768 Concert Photography Lesson 3

-evocation招魂 Maintaining a good exposure during a shoot is critical to fast workflow.
+evocation招魂 Maintaining good exposure during a shoot is critical to fast workflow.

-There are some basic rules to help set up and maintain the correct exposure in a shoot.
-We will be looking at the different aspects of setting up the exposure, maintaining the correct exposure and how to deal with difficult lighting situations.
+There are some basic rules to help set up and maintain the correct exposure during a shoot.
+We will be looking at the different aspects of setting up the exposure, maintaining the correct exposure, and how to deal with difficult lighting situations.

 DSC_0268-1024x768-1024x768 Concert Photography Lesson 3